chenxingqiang/secret-learn/doc/developers/utilities.rst

 .. warning ::

-   These utilities are meant to be used internally within the jax-sklearn package.
-They are not guaranteed to be stable between versions of jax-sklearn.
-Backports, in particular, will be removed as the jax-sklearn dependencies evolve.
+   These utilities are meant to be used internally within the secret-learn package.
+They are not guaranteed to be stable between versions of secret-learn.
+Backports, in particular, will be removed as the secret-learn dependencies evolve.